 Foreign-Trade Zone No. 29, with Customs clearance in Louisville, offers a prime opportunity for manufacturing or distribution firms to develop additional U.S. and overseas markets.
 Foreign-trade zones (FTZs) are designated locations in the United States where companies can use special procedures to reduce, delay or eliminate duty payments on foreign merchandise.
 FTZ No. 29 is not limited to just the Louisville and Jefferson County area.
-We currently have activated FTZ sites and/or subzones in 9 Kentucky counties.
+FTZ #29 has activated sites or subzones in 9 Kentucky counties.
 Through the Alternate Site Framework provisions, are able to sponsor zone projects in 25 counties throughout the Commonwealth of Kentucky

 The general FTZ site encompasses the intermodal port site and the industrial park.
 All sites/subzones include buildings for manufacturing and warehousing.
 Companies may take advantage of benefits by utilizing the site/subzone warehouses or by activating all or a portion of their own building.
 Companies located throughout our FTZ territory have activated over one million square feet of FTZ space.